 When planning a trip to Thailand, ‘Do I need a visa for Thailand?’ is one of the first questions you ask yourself.
 After all, it is a foreign country, so the visa policies can be quite different from one state to another.
 As for Thailand, the answer is: yes, unless you are from a visa-exempt country.
 Sometimes, countries sign visa waiver agreements, which means that their citizens do not need a visa to cross the border.
 However, if that is not the case with you, then you need a visa.

-What do I need to do?
+What are the documents that I need to apply?

 For the application process, you will need a few things to provide so that iVisa can expedite your application form.
 Here is a list of what is required of you:

 A valid passport – each applicant needs to have a valid passport that remains as such for at least another 30 days from the date of arrival in Thailand.
 Failure to comply leads to a rejected application.

 Confirmed return flight ticket – the Thailand visa on arrival will allow you to spend a maximum of 15 days within the country.
 Once you arrive, the immigration officer will ask you to present a confirmed return flight ticket within that 15-day period.